Tutorial (GUI mode)

 Now it's time to create our new routine with the newly created sphere_3d

-environment from the env selector and change the variable ranges in the new routine according to our target problem.
+environment and select the same algorithm as before.
+For this example, we'll change the variable ranges according to our target problem.
 We'll also change the initial point so that the optimization won't start with the best solution.
 Since our second problem is a minimization one, remember to change the direction of f

 Congrats!
 You have accomplished the Badger GUI tutorial!
 Hope that by this point you already have some feelings about what Badger is and how Badger works.
 Now you can continue and do the CLI tutorial to get to know the other side of Badger, or you can jump directly to the guides to adapt Badger to your own optimization problem, good luck!